idriswardere/loki/README.md

 While information in the core module is always included in the prompt, details are not.
 To help save space in the context window, we only pull the most relevant details across all of the available details modules into the prompt.
 We are able to find out what’s the most relevant by leveraging the user’s query and utilizing vector databases.
 The way it works is by creating semantically meaningful embeddings for each of the details across all of the modules along with creating an embedding for the user’s message to the character.
 These are typically created using machine learning models, and their outputs are designed to have pairs of texts which are relevant to each other have higher similarity values than pairs of text which are not related.
 Then we can get similarity values between the user’s query and each of the details that’s available to the character and only choose the details with the highest values since they are the most relevant.

 To illustrate how this works, we will use an example.
 Let’s assume the player asks a character who has access to the ‘Forgery’ module the following question: “What proportion of people are Forgers?”
-The detail with the highest similarity score to the player’s question would likely be “Forgers make up five percent of the total population ”, while a detail like “The universal symbol for forgers is a hand wrapped around a staff that is shaped like a tree” may be among the least relevant.
+The detail with the highest similarity score to the player’s question would likely be “Forgers make up five percent of the total population ”, while a detail like “The universal symbol for Forgers is a hand wrapped around a staff that is shaped like a tree” may be among the least relevant.

 ## Creating Immersion